robsterlini/robsterlini-frontend/src/journal/2015/triathlete.md

 Overall, it was just sensational.

-{% figureInset
-  "journal/triathlete/super-mum.jpg",
-  "441x507",
+{{ figure(
+  [{
+    "src": "triathlete-super-mum.jpg",
+    "alt": "A quick selfie with my mum before the triathlons got under way", "width": 441,
+    "height": 507
+  }],
-  "A quick selfie with my mum before the triathlons got under way", "Couldn’t have done it without her, and the unwavering support from the rest of the famiglia Sterlini!"
+  caption="Couldn’t have done it without her, and the unwavering support from the rest of the famiglia Sterlini!"
-%}
+) }}

 ## Thanks